-My next step is to edit this post and provide more information with regard to the calculation of GDP and its strategy.
-I can more headlines, subtitles along with an image.
-This will attract more users towards this post.
+My next step would be to edit this post and provide more information about how GDP is calculated, as well as the strategy behind it.
+I could add more headlines and subtitles along with an image.
+All of these things will attract more uses to this post.

-By editing your existing post and including more valuable content, Google will give more rank to your post with the passage of time.
-You can see that when I write the exact keyword in google, I find my post on the top of the page.
+By editing your existing post and including more valuable content, Google will increase your post’s rank over time.
+You can see that when I write the exact keyword in Google, I find my post on the top of the page.

 There are of course, many other reasons of editing old blog posts but these are probably the ones that are considered most.
-I hope this post made you learn how important it is to edit your blog post and add more valuable content for your readers.
-Its all about giving you.
+I hope this post helped you learn how important it is to edit your blog posts and add more valuable content for your readers.
+It’s all about giving back to your readers!

 By the way, what do you do with your old published blog posts?